bleuf1sh/git-byLines/README.md

 # git-byLines
-## Simple and responsive Git tool to add all contributers into a commit message requiring no special commands
+## Simple Git tool to ammend contributers onto a commit message requiring no special commands
 copy/paste this line into terminal (bash) and run
 ```
 TODO... for later